 But, sometimes it could take place either quite early or late than the month of Kartik.

-Saki Mana punhi is one minor festival but it is also one of the rarest festivals that is still breathing on our society.
+Saki Mana punhi is one rarest festival that is still breathing in our society.
 The festival is widely considered as a respecting and thanksgiving festival.
-All the farmers humbly offer their harvest to the mother earth and thanked her for taking care of them.
+All the farmers humbly offer their harvest to mother earth and thanked her for taking care of them.